 New Zealand has suspended entry to all foreigners, except Australian citizens residing in New Zealand, as well as citizens of Samoa and Tonga making essential trips.
 Thanks to its fast reactions, New Zealand was one of the few countries that managed to tackle the coronavirus, read our article to see how New Zealand managed the COVID-19 and how it affects its tourism.

 Russia has limited the entry of all travellers, except for Russian citizens, permanent residents, residents with residence permits, airline crew members, diplomats and travellers whose visit concerns the death of an immediate family member.

 Passengers must have a medical certificate with a negative Coronavirus PCR test result (COVID-19) issued no more than 72 hours before arrival.
 The medical certificate must be issued in Russian or English.
 A notarized Russian translation is accepted.

 The United Kingdom has no entry bans, but does have a 14-day quarantine for travellers arriving in the country.

-In addition, all passengers who are able to enter the country, if they come from one of the countries from which it is not possible to travel, must spend a 14-day quarantine upon arrival.
+In addition, all passengers who are able to enter the country must spend a 14-day quarantine upon arrival.